TupiNymQuim/tupinymquim.github.io/_documentations/update-mixnode-en.md

 A: Simply don't stop the mixnode process!

 In short, what we will do to avoid stopping the mixnode process is:
-* Create a clone of our mixnode on the same VPS
+* Create a clone of our mixnode on the same VPS;
-    * It could be done with 2 different VPSes as well in a more simple but more expensive manner
+    * It could be done with 2 different VPSes as well in a more simple but more expensive manner.
+On this guide we'll be using only 1 VPS as it is the most common case.
-* We will run both of them simultaneously on different ports while updating
+* We will run both of them simultaneously on different ports while updating;
-    * The clone will have the new version of the binary while the original will have the outdated version
+    * The clone will have the new version of the binary while the original will have the outdated version.
-* We will update the ports on the wallet to match the ports of the updated process, updating our mixnode
+* We will update the ports on the wallet to match the ports of the updated process, updating our mixnode;
-* After the time interval of 1 hour we will shut down the original outdated mixnode process
+* After the time interval of 1 hour we will shut down the original outdated mixnode process.
-    * This time interval has not been thoroughly tested but it has never resulted in routing score dropping while developing this method
+    * This time interval has not been thoroughly tested but it has never resulted in routing score dropping while developing this method.
+On theory it is believed that this time interval can be dropped to arround 10 minutes.

 ## Guide